New Haven Black Panther trials

-In 1969-1971 there was a series of criminal prosecutions in New Haven, Connecticut, against various members and associates of the Black Panther Party.
-The charges ranged from criminal conspiracy to first-degree murder.
-All charges stemmed from the murder of 19-year-old Alex Rackley in the early hours of May 21, 1969.
-The trials became a rallying-point for the American Left, and marked a decline in public support, even among the black community, for the Black Panther Party.
+The New Haven Black Panther trials were a series of criminal prosecutions in New Haven, Connecticut against members of the Black Panther Party from 1969 to 1971.
+All charges stemmed from the killing of 19-year-old Alex Rackley on May 21, 1969, with charges ranging from criminal conspiracy to first-degree murder.
+Black Panther Party chairman Bobby Seale was implicated for visiting the New Haven chapter of the party at the time of Rackley's murder.
+The trials became a cause célèbre for the American left in support for the Black Panther Party members on trial and a rallying-point for left-wing radicals against the FBI.

+Warren Kimbro and George W. Sams Jr. were convicted of murder, and Lonnie McLucas was convicted of conspiracy to murder.
+Seale and Ericka Huggins had their charges dismissed due to a hung jury.
+The New Haven trials damaged the reputation of both the Black Panther Party and the FBI, marking a decline in public support for the Black Panther Party, even among African-Americans.

 Crime

-On May 17, 1969, members of the Black Panther Party kidnapped fellow Panther Alex Rackley, who had fallen under suspicion of informing for the FBI.
-He was held captive at the New Haven Panther headquarters on Orchard Street, where he was tortured and interrogated until he confessed.
-His interrogation was tape recorded by the Panthers.
+On May 17, 1969, members of the Black Panther Party chapter in New Haven, Connecticut kidnapped fellow Panther Alex Rackley, who had fallen under suspicion of being an informant for the FBI.
+Rackley was held captive at the New Haven Panther headquarters on Orchard Street, where he was tortured and interrogated until he confessed, which was tape recorded by the Panthers.
 During that time, national party chairman Bobby Seale visited New Haven and spoke on the campus of Yale University for the Yale Black Ensemble Theater Company.
-The prosecution alleged, but Seale denied, that after his speech, Seale briefly stopped by the headquarters where Rackley was being held captive and ordered that Rackley be executed.
+The prosecution alleged that, after his speech, Seale briefly stopped by the New Haven headquarters and ordered that Rackley be executed, though he denied this.

-Early in the morning of May 21, three Panthers – Warren Kimbro, Lonnie McLucas, and George Sams, one of the Panthers who had come East from California to investigate the police infiltration of the New York Panther chapter, drove Rackley to the nearby town of Middlefield, Connecticut.
+Early in the morning of May 21, Rackley was driven to the nearby town of Middlefield, Connecticut by three Panthers –Warren Kimbro, Lonnie McLucas, and George Sams.
+Kimbro and McLucas were New Haven Panthers, while Sams was one of the Panthers who had come from California to the East Coast to investigate the police infiltration of the New York City chapter.
 Kimbro shot Rackley once in the head and McLucas shot him once in the chest.
-They dumped his corpse in a swamp, where it was discovered the next day.

-New Haven police immediately arrested eight New Haven area Black Panthers.
+They dumped his corpse in a swamp on the Coginchaug River, where it was discovered the next day.
+The New Haven Police Department immediately arrested eight New Haven area Panthers.
 Sams and two other Panthers from California were captured later.

 Sams and Kimbro confessed to the murder, and agreed to testify against McLucas in exchange for a reduction in sentence.
 Sams also implicated Seale in the killing, telling his interrogators that while visiting the Panther headquarters on the night of his speech, Seale had directly ordered him to murder Rackley.
 In all, nine defendants were indicted on charges related to the case.
-In the heated political rhetoric of the day, these defendants were referred to as the "New Haven Nine", a deliberate allusion to other cause-celebre defendants like the "Chicago Seven".
+In the heated political rhetoric at the time, these defendants were referred to as the "New Haven Nine", a deliberate allusion to other cause célèbre defendants like the "Chicago Seven".